ooni/spec/opos/Measurements-and-url-policy.md

    roster.
 Their inclusion shall be discussed and once there is consensus they are added.
 To be included in the roster you need to:

    a.
-Have a legittimate reason to do so (ex. you do research on censorship)
+Have a legitimate reason to do so (ex. you do research on censorship)

    b.
 Be a respected member of the OONI community